 - State Pension

-When you are working, contributions towards your State Pension are made automatically.
-However, if you have periods of unemployment these contributions may be missed so it is wise to check the amount you will receive when you retire.
+However, if you have periods of unemployment, these contributions may be missed, so it is wise to check the amount you will receive when you retire.

 Benefits and charges

 Be aware of charges.
-Your pension provider will take a specific charge when it comes to fruition.
-Because this amount will differ between providers it is always wise to compare charges on the market.
+Your pension provider will charge a specific amount when your request is fulfilled.
+Because this amount will differ between providers, it is always wise to compare charges on the market.

 Professional advice